ashandoak/ashandoak.github.io/README.md

 <a id="proposed-talk"></a>

-# Proposed Talk: How to pose good questions at a research talk
+# Proposed talk: How to pose good questions at a research talk

 ## Motivation
 After our in-class research elevator pitch presentations I was reflecting on the process of asking good questions of a researcher during a research talk.
 I believe that asking questions is an important step in the learning process: As an instructional faculty member of a teaching college I try to push my students to ask questions as often as possible because I think that asking questions, even simple simple questions, helps to establish concrete foundations for learning.
 Opening a dialogue can be the first step to a meta-cognitive approach to learning.